Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/solving-personal-problems.md

 * **Informal practice:** Manage attention in daily life — during walks, work, conversations.
 * **Essentialism practice:** Constantly ask: "Is this truly necessary?"
 "Does this advance my core goal?"
 Create buffers — time/resource reserves for unexpected events.

-Starting is difficult, but it becomes habitual—like brushing teeth.
+Starting is difficult, but it becomes habitual — like brushing teeth.

 ---